The best office chairs 2023: tested and rated

 While I review many of these office chairs on my own from the comfort of my home, I also have family and friends of different weights and heights test them out too.
 This gives me a better idea of how well each chair will work with different body types and I can gauge someone else’s reaction to sitting in them for the first time.
 For the chairs that other members of the team at Tom’s Guide review, they do something similar when working remotely but if they’re in the office, other co-workers come and try out each chair.

 During our testing process, I also take note of each chair’s design, appearance and how customizable they are.
-At the same time, I inspect their materials and parts and see how well they hold up over time.
-Since few people build furniture as often as I do, I take a lot of notes while building each chair to see how easy or difficult it might be for someone with less experience to build one.
-I assemble every office chair on my own but I point out in my reviews where having someone else to help during the assembly process can make it easier or speed up things by quite a lot.
+Likewise, I inspect their materials and parts and see how well they hold up over time.
+Since few people build furniture as often as I do, I take a lot of notes while putting each chair together to see how easy or difficult it might be for someone with less experience to build one.
+I assemble every office chair on my own but I point out in my reviews where having someone else to help during the assembly process can make it easier or speed things up.

 Anthony Spadafora